MicrosoftDocs/msteams-docs/msteams-platform/graph-api/App-permissions/Teams-app-permissions.md

 #### Microsoft Entra admin center

-When a bot or messaging extension is registered on Microsoft Entra admin center, it will have a Microsoft Entra app ID associated with it, which can be found in **Microsoft Entra ID** portal > **App Registrations**.
+When a bot or messaging extension is registered on Microsoft Entra admin center, it will have a Microsoft Entra app ID associated with it, which can be found in **Microsoft Entra admin center** > **App Registrations**.
 Endpoints and other bot configurations are managed in the Azure portal.

 #### Developer or Bot Framework portal